How to Invest in Dogecoin (2025) - Investment Guide

 This is how Bitcoin and similar systems work.

-Cryptocurrency comes from math.
-Specifically: cryptographic math.
-Because cryptocoins are stored in a public ledger distributed among many, many machines, it's essential to verify that every copy of the ledger is identical and that no attacker can forge a ledger entry and force everyone else to accept it.
+Cryptocurrency is built on cryptography and distributed systems.
+Because coins are recorded in a public ledger replicated across many machines, it's essential to verify that each copy of the ledger is consistent and that no attacker can forge entries.

 If you want to buy one of these coins, you'll have to buy it from someone who mined it at some point in the past.